This topic provides an overview of ParentsNext (1.1.P.57) including:

 Background & objectives

-ParentsNext operates nationally, across all non-remote employment regions to help parents of young children receiving PP to plan and prepare for employment.
+ParentsNext operates nationally, across all non-remote employment regions to help parents and carers of young children receiving PP to plan and prepare for employment.

 The 3 broad objectives of ParentsNext are to: